dnl-rss/secureum-slot2-solidity101/02_types.md

 ## 39. Default Values

-A declared variable will have an initial default value whose byte representation is all zeros.
-This is typically the "zero state" of whatever the type is.
+A *declared variable* that is *not yet initialized* will have a *default zero-state value* whose byte representation is all zeros.

 > Default values: